-The Age to Come and the 8th Day
+The Eighth Day

-While we are speaking of the last things, specifically our deaths, let us also consider one additional aspect of our phrase, "It is time for the Lord to act."
-Many have made much of the fact that there are two words in ancient Greek for time, and I would be remiss not to follow in their footsteps or stand upon their shoulders.
-Chronos is the usual word for time, time as a continuous succession of moments, and gives us such words as chronic, chronicle, anachronism, synchronize, chronometer (a highfalutin word for 'clock'), chronourbanism (a concept of planning cities to minimize travel time; a word Tucson city planners are thoroughly unfamiliar with), and chronocide, which I confess to engaging in while compiling this list.
+Let us also consider one additional aspect of our phrase, "It is time for the Lord to act."
+There are two Greek words for time.
+Does anyone know them?

+Chronos is the usual word, and means time as a continuous succession of moments, and gives us such words as chronic, chronicle, and anachronism.
 However, the word used here in our phrase is kairos, the opportune or right time.

-Kairos is used in the Scriptures the indicate the right time to do something as in Sirach, "A wise person will be silent until a proper time, but the swaggerer and fool overstep a proper time."
+Kairos is used in the Scriptures to indicate the right time to do something as in Sirach.
+Who wants to read that passage?
+"A wise person will be silent until a proper time, but the swaggerer and fool overstep a proper time."
 Additionally, it is often used to indicate God's time, when God is going to act.
 In Genesis, God tells Noah, "The time of all humankind has come before me" and he sends the flood to rescue the righteous Noah from the wickedness of the earth.
 In the book of Esther, Mordecai tells Esther, "Because even if you keep silent at this time, from elsewhere help and protection will come to the Judeans, but you and your father's household will perish.
 And who knows if for this time you were made queen?"
 For this reason, at this time, God raised Esther to be queen to deliver her people from their enemies.

 In the New Testament, this sense of kairos as God's time and activity intensifies.
 St Mark records Jesus preaching, "The time is fulfilled, and the kingdom of God is at hand; repent and believe the Gospel."
-The Apostle writes to the Ephesians:
+The Apostle writes to the Romans: